EfuaS/EfuaS/README.md

 - :seedling: On a journey to self love andself development.

-- :zap: In my free time, I love to read and watch Anime.
+- :zap: In my free time, I love to read novels and watch Anime.

 - :mailbox: Shoot me a mail at:   efuas33@gmail.com
 - 🤔 I’m looking for open roles in Software Development.